 The Brand Pyramid consists of five levels that are aimed at revenue potential, or optimal turnover.
 The bottom step of the Brand Pyramid starts out wide and each step goes upwards to a new level, where customer loyalty increases.

 Customer loyalty is highest at the top of the pyramid, which leads to the highest revenue potential.
 The pyramid illustrates the five main phases that customers go through when they come into contact with a brand.

 It can be assumed that customers generally go through each phase.
 It starts with a basic awareness and ends with complete brand loyalty:

 Level 1 – Presence

 On this level, customers are only aware of a certain brand, without ever having bought it themselves.
+They do not necessarily care about your brand yet.
 If they have bought a product of this brand, they haven’t become emotionally attached to the product.
 A promotional offer was often the first time they came into contact with the brand and tried a sample.

 Level 2 – Relevance

 On this level, customers start to wonder whether a product of a certain brand meets their wishes and needs and whether it’s sufficiently relevant for them to buy.

 Both Presence and Relevance lay the basis for building awareness of the brand, product and company.
 There’s no emotional bond on these levels.
 Customers will compare prices and subsequently determine whether it’s worth the effort to buy the product of a specific brand.

 Level 3 – Performance